p--q/TCU/README.md

 <a href="https://github.com/p--q/TCU/blob/master/TCU/automationexample.py">TCU/automationexample.py</a>

-For macro (It contains the code for automation.)
+For macro (It also contains the code for automation.)

 <a href="https://github.com/p--q/TCU/blob/master/TCU/macroexample.py">TCU/macroexample.py</a>